-The two fleets will join for North Portland Harbor on the 7th, St. Helens and Columbia City Saturday December 8th, and from Scappoose to North Portland through Multnomah Channel along Highway 30 on the 9th.
-The next weekend the two fleets will be travel to Lake Oswego.
+The two fleets will join for North Portland Harbor on the 5th, St. Helens and Columbia City Saturday December 13th, and from Scappoose to North Portland through Multnomah Channel along Highway 30 on the 14th.
+On Saturday, December 20th, the two fleets will again combine to travel to Lake Oswego.
 The following night, December 21st, the combined fleet will end the season with a parade in the St. John's area on the Willamette River.

 Many restaurants and hotels along the Columbia and Willamette rivers are already taking reservations with nights already booked for some evenings.

 The privately owned vessels come from Portland, Vancouver, McMinnville, Salem and Hood River areas.
-Some of the ships owners have been part of Christmas tradition for more than 30 years with many being part of the fleets for over 20 years.
-Each skipper is responsible for their own expenses including fuel and insurance for their vessels over the two weeks.
+Some of the ships owners have been part of Christmas tradition for more than 30 years with many being part of the Christmas Ship fleet for over 20 years.
+Each skipper is responsible for their own expenses, including fuel and insurance for their vessels over the two weeks.
 This can run into the hundreds of dollars, which in itself is a testament to the dedication and enthusiasm the Christmas Ship skippers bring to the organization, and the community.
 The organization accepts donations to help cover the cost of maintaining, managing and promoting the organization, but none of these donations go to the skippers, their crews, or their boats.
 Christmas Ships, Inc. is an all-volunteer organization, with no paid staff or officers, just a large group of friendly individual volunteers/skippers who give back to the community they love.
 And with this being the 60th Anniversary of the Christmas Ships Parade, there is no doubt the skippers will go all out to make this one very special year.

 A full schedule for the Columbia and Willamette fleets, as well as a link for donations can be found at www.christmasships.org.
 For Skipper interviews or other requests, send us a note through the Christmas Ship contact page.